altotovi/dynamics365smb-docs/business-central/LocalFunctionality/Denmark/vat-vies-reporting.md

 ---
 # VAT-VIES Reporting in the Danish Version

 Danish companies must submit VAT declarations for trade of goods or services with other EU countries/regions.
 You can create the required file by using the **EC Sales List** report.

+## VAT Registration No. Setup

+To ensure accurate VAT-VIES Reporting, you must enter only VAT number in the **VAT Registration No.** on Customer and Vendor cards.
+That means you cannot add country codes or other shortcuts as VAT-VIES Reporting requires only clear VAT number of clients.

 ## Reporting EU Sales